JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 These IntelliJ IDEA plugins are _Gradle_ and _Plugin DevKit_, which are enabled by default.
 To verify these plugins are installed and enabled, see the help section about [Managing Plugins](https://www.jetbrains.com/help/idea/managing-plugins.html).

+> **WARNING** When adding additional repositories to your Gradle build script, make sure to always use HTTPS protocol.

 * bullet list
 {:toc}

-> **WARNING** When adding additional repositories to your Gradle build script, make sure to use HTTPS always.

 ## Creating a Gradle-Based IntelliJ Platform Plugin with New Project Wizard
 IntelliJ IDEA supports creating new Gradle-based IntelliJ Platform plugin projects using the [New Project Wizard](https://www.jetbrains.com/help/idea/gradle.html#project_create_gradle).